The Renaissance period art is considered one of the most essential art periods. Renaissance Art was known to be a time of “rebirth.”

 Early Renaissance Vs. High Renaissance Art Period Explained

-Many believe that the Renaissance was just one period of art, but the truth is that the Renaissance can be divided up into several different art movements.
+Many believe that the Renaissance was just one period of art, but the truth is that the Renaissance can be divided into several different art movements.
 Two of those most significant movements were the Early Renaissance and High Renaissance Art movements.

 Early Renaissance Art Explained